SpeedCodeNpo/ng-exercises/README.md

 ***

-### Component 1 & 2 specification :
+### Component 1 specification :
-- Both components have same spec, just their names are different.
+- Create a "bare-bones" Observable, Observer & Subscription
 - Only 2 elments are displayed:
   (1) A text : "This is comp1 component" (or comp2 if it is component 2).
   (2) A link back to the home page.